Check out: RSA – The Royal Society for the the encouragement of the Arts. See how you can make a difference.

 We are what we think.
-All that we are arises with our thoughts.
-With our thoughts, we make our world.~ Buddha
+All that we are arises With our thoughts.
+With our thoughts, We make our world.~ Buddha

 Believe nothing, no matter where you read it, or who said it, no matter if I have said it, unless it agrees with your own reason and your own common sense.~ Buddha

 Here is an animated version of the story of the Kalama people.